All Episodes

 Wait a minute, folks.

-Thanks to Obama's latest spending spree.
+Now, I thought the economy was saved thanks to Obama's latest spending spree.

-I thought Thursday night's job act saved everything.
+I thought Thursday night's Job Act saved everything.

 Another half a trillion dollars.

-And you mean for another half a trillion dollars the unemployment rate's not going to move?
+And you mean for another half a trillion dollars, the unemployment rate's not going to move?

 For another half trillion dollars, we're going to stay at 9.1%?